 Financial Consequences: See Consequences of Anti-Doping Rule Violations above.

-High-Level Athlete: Athletes (excluding National-Level Athletes and International-Level Athletes) who are within any of DFSNZ’s Testing Pools; or who are named on the long-list or selected for a team falling within the objects of the National Olympic Committee or Paralympics New Zealand; or who receive sport-related financial support or other sport-related benefits from the New Zealand Government, a National Sporting Organisation, the National Olympic Committee or Paralympics New Zealand.
+High-Level Athlete: Athletes (excluding National-Level Athletes and International-Level Athletes) who are within any of the Commission’s Testing Pools; or who are named on the long-list or selected for a team falling within the objects of the National Olympic Committee or Paralympics New Zealand; or who receive sport-related financial support or other sport-related benefits from the New Zealand Government, a National Sporting Organisation, the National Olympic Committee or Paralympics New Zealand.

 In-Competition: The period commencing at 11:59 p.m. on the day before a Competition in which the Athlete is scheduled to participate through the end of such Competition and the Sample collection process related to such Competition.
 Provided, however, WADA may approve, for a particular sport, an alternative definition if an International Federation, provides a compelling justification that a different definition is necessary for its sport; upon such approval by WADA, the alternative definition shall be followed by all Major Event Organisations for that particular sport.